 I used to think this verse meant that if I had ever said anything against the Holy Spirit I was truly unforgivable, and I often wondered if in the years before I became a Christian I’d said anything to blaspheme the Holy Spirit.
 I also wondered if I was truly saved because of this.
 But this isn’t a mere speaking against the Holy Spirit.
-It’s a willful rejection of God’s power (the Holy Spirit) that worked through Jesus to bring us Salvation, and an unwillingness to repentant and accept that salvation.
+It’s a willful rejection of God’s power (the Holy Spirit) that worked through Jesus to bring us Salvation, and an unwillingness to repent of our wrong doings and accept that salvation.
 We all do this before we come to know Jesus, but once we accept Him, and repent of our sin we break the curse of death, and that eternal sin.
 The slate is then wiped clean, and any sins we commit thereafter we need only confess, and the Lord is quick to forgive us.

 If the only unforgivable sin is rejection of God, then even suicide can to be forgiven.
 If you believe–like some do–that this can’t be true because a person would have no time to repent, let me explain why I don’t agree with this outlook.
 Because God is merciful, He never stops working, not even in our stubbornness, and our continual rejection of Him.
 Being that God Himself created time, He’s not bound by time.
 He’s the Alpha and the Omega: The beginning and the end.
 (Revelation 1:8) I imagine He knows how to use the time He gives each of us with expert precision, even to our very last breath.